AshRouth/SOC/_motions/£15 Minimum Wage.md

 The Green Party supports all trade union campaigns for £15 an hour, and will stand in solidarity with them in fighting for higher wages and working conditions.

 The Green Party will seek to introduce a minimum wage of at least £15 an hour after the next general election.

-Links to statistics will be added later today 19072022 and added to background paper for Accreditation submission.